Toward accurate RUL and SoH estimation using reinforced graph-based physics-informed neural networks enhanced with dynamic weights: Experimental Validation

-As shown in \autoref{Weights}, Q-learning agents have resulted in different weights for each physical constraint in different lifetime data from diverse applications.
-In CMAPSS sub-datasets, it led to identical weights for all of them, which indicates a solid connection between different physical constraints' importance and presence to obtain the most accurate results, particularly in CMAPSS dataset.
-In XJTU, this connection isn't as bold as CMAPSS yet, still we face a same trend between w3 and w4 for most of XJTU batches.
-Across various sub-datasets and applications, the decreasing RUL/SOH constraint (\( W_1 \)) has consistently received greater emphasis than other constraints, and indicates its crucial role in accurate RUL and SOH estimation.
+As shown in \autoref{Weights}, Q-learning agents produced different weights for each physical constraint across lifetime data from diverse applications.
+In the C-MAPSS sub-datasets, the agents converged to identical weights, highlighting a strong connection between the relative importance of the constraints and their role in achieving accurate predictions, particularly in C-MAPSS.
+In XJTU, this connection is less pronounced, although a consistent trend between \(W_{3}\) (residual consistency) and \(W_{4}\) (broken-device penalty) is observed in most batches.
+Across all sub-datasets and applications, the decreasing RUL/SoH constraint \(W_{1}\) has consistently received greater emphasis than the others, underscoring its critical role in accurate RUL and SoH estimation.

-\subsection{Visual feature contributions}
+\subsection{Visual Feature Contributions}

 As shown in \autoref{UMAPS}, pannel (a) presents scattered degradation paths with distinct low-RUL clusters, highlighting varied failure modes.
 This is reasonably caused due to presence of bearings with different operating conditions in the evaluated dataset.
-In pannel (b), there is a clearer separation between healthy and degraded regions, and indicates stronger RUL progression structures, because of the characterized and detailed features in long sequences of CMAPSS. pannel (c) ), presents a dense, less structured SOH space with subtle degradation patterns and weaker separability due to the critical difference of SOH and RUL, which the battery still has maintained at least 80\% of its initial capacity in the end of its lifetime, so the features are mapped in a more overlapping state than RUL prediction.
+In pannel (b), there is a clearer separation between healthy and degraded regions, and indicates stronger RUL progression structures, because of the characterized and detailed features in long sequences of C-MAPSS. pannel (c) ), presents a dense, less structured SOH space with subtle degradation patterns and weaker separability due to the critical difference of SOH and RUL, which the battery still has maintained at least 80\% of its initial capacity in the end of its lifetime, so the features are mapped in a more overlapping state than RUL prediction.